 What is Foreign Minister Avigdor Lieberman suspected of?

-- Why the AG is unlikely to investigate Lieberman's secret Vienna trip
+- AG Unlikely to Proble Lieberman's Vienna Trip

 The main case: According to allegations, between 2001-2008 a period in which Lieberman served as a Knesset member and minister, foreign businessmen, among them Martin Schlaff, Mikhail Chernoy and Daniel Gittenstein, transferred hundreds of millions dollars to companies owned by Lieberman in Israel, Cyprus and the British Virgin Islands.
 Upon returning to politics after a hiatus of two years (2004-2006), Lieberman declared that he had sold his interests in these companies and was no longer connected to them.
 However, according to the prosecution's investigation, he continued to receive large sums of money, even after resuming public life.